eskezje/EasyGameOptions/README.md

 1. **Run as Administrator**: Execute the script with administrative privileges to apply system changes.
 2. **Select Game Executable**: Click the "Explore" button to navigate and select the game executable file.
 3. **Customize Options**:
+   - **Script Generation**: Choose options for CPU affinities and high priority settings directly within the generated script.
+     - *CPU Affinities*: Customize CPU affinities for enhanced performance.
+     - *High Priority in Script*: Include high priority settings directly within the generated script.
-   - **High Priority**: Check the box to elevate priority levels for optimized performance.
+   - **High Priority in registry**: Check the box to elevate priority levels for optimized performance.
    - **FSE**: Enable Full-Screen Exclusive mode for an immersive gaming experience.
    - **DSCP**: Configure Differentiated Services Code Point settings for enhanced Quality of Service.
 4. **Apply Changes**: Click the "Explore" button to apply selected optimizations.